 He survived with whatever funds he had by living in a flophouse, but when he couldn’t afford even that, Coneys turned to Peters, now in his early 70s, for some sort of support.

-r financial assistance, Coneys cased the home and found an entrance to what would become his nest.
+Instead of asking for financial assistance, Coneys cased the home and found an entrance to what would become his nest.
 Coneys was 59 at the time, well beyond his prime, had no family to speak of or prospects, so why not live in an crawl space?

 The Brutal Act